laurentbristiel/robotframework-faker-example/README.md

 # robotframework-fakerlibrary-example

-Example of Faker Library use in Robot Framework
+Example of Robot Framework Faker Library usage.
 This library generates random data to be used in test cases.

 Resources for the library: